reoseah/catwalks-incorporated/text styling.md

 - "improve observation capabilities"

-- "customize for operational needs and aesthetic preferences"
+- "customize for operational needs and esthetic preferences"

+- "superior level of durability (abrasion, corrosion resistance)"

 ## Other